+- Start with a logical plan

+- Push selections/projections down as much as possible

+- Why?

+- Why not?

+- Join smaller relations first, and avoid cross product

+- Why?

-- Start with a logical plan - Push selections/projections down as much as possible - Why?
-Reduce the size of intermediate results - Why not?
-May be expensive; maybe joins filter better - Join smaller relations first, and avoid cross product - Why?
-Reduce the size of intermediate results - Why not?
-Size depends on join selectivity too - Convert the transformed logical plan to a physical plan (by choosing appropriate physical operators)
+- Why not?

+- Convert the transformed logical plan to a physical plan (by choosing appropriate physical operators)